Progressive Web Apps in Angular

 firebase init within your Ionic project.
 The CLI prompts:

 "Which Firebase CLI features do you want to set up for this folder?"
-Choose "Hosting: Configure and deploy Firebase Hosting sites."
+Choose "Hosting: Configure files for Firebase Hosting and (optionally) set up GitHub Action deploys".

 "Select a default Firebase project for this directory:" Choose the project you created on the Firebase website.